This might be the crispiest, crunchiest, yummiest granola I’ve ever made! It’s easy-peasy and if you do 2 simple things:

 1- Don’t stir it more than once half-way through and

-2- Let it cool completely before breaking into pieces, you will have lots of chunky pieces to enjoy!
+2- Let it cool completely before breaking into pieces, you will have lots of chunky pieces to enjoy, almost like chunks of oatmeal cookies!

 - 1 cup raw almonds